mayosemmel/osm-to-3dprint/README.md

 This project relies on several libraries, including OSM, overpass-api, osmnx, shapely, trimesh, and numpy-stl.

 ## Sample Usage
+Please use the productive branch for a working experience.
+The main Branch might be in developement and therefore not working or working incorrectly

 Adjust the GPS coordinates to define the bounding box of the area you wish to export:

 ```